hmc-sysadmin/labs/logs_backups.md

     **Open your auth.log file and see if you can find some of the commands you have recently performed using sudo.**

+    **Run `tail -f /var/log/auth.log`.
+In another screen, log in to your VM.
+Did you see the event show up in your log?

 2.  `emerge.log` contains a record of every package emerged on the system, whether the emerge finished successfully or not.